MedentzidisCharalampos/Sentiment-Classfication-using-word-embeddings/README.md

 Use the Keras Sequential API to define the sentiment classification model.
 In this case it is a "Continuous bag of words" style model.

 1. The TextVectorization layer transforms strings into vocabulary indices.
-You have already initialized vectorize_layer as a TextVectorization layer and built it's vocabulary by calling adapt on text_ds.
-Now vectorize_layer can be used as the first layer of your end-to-end classification model, feeding tranformed strings into the Embedding layer.
+The vectorize_layer can be used as the first layer of your end-to-end classification model, feeding tranformed strings into the Embedding layer.

 2. The Embedding layer takes the integer-encoded vocabulary and looks up the embedding vector for each word-index.
 These vectors are learned as the model trains.
 The vectors add a dimension to the output array.
 The resulting dimensions are: (batch, sequence, embedding).
+The embedded dimesion is 16.

 3. The GlobalAveragePooling1D layer returns a fixed-length output vector for each example by averaging over the sequence dimension.
 This allows the model to handle input of variable length, in the simplest way possible.